 (2000).
 She has published the full-length collections Rules of the House

 (2002), In the Absent Everyday

 (2005), and My Rice tastes like the lake

 (2011), which was a finalist for the Northern California Independent Bookseller’s Book of the Year Award for 2012.
-Tsering's non-fiction book on Tibet is forthcoming from Penguin, India in 2013
+Tsering's non-fiction book based on her life is called A Home in Tibet (Penguin India, 2013)

 Fluent in several languages and dialects—including Tibetan, Hindi, and Nepali—Dhompa writes in English.
 Through innovative structures and schemas, her poetry articulates the nostalgia of displaced Tibetans, recording the memories of elders in Tibetan communities.
 In a Verse